Wo ein Wille ist, da ist auch ein Weg, aber wo Jörg hin will, ist noch lange keine Strasse. - Ulla T. et al. aus Münster

 Early 2006 I had the occasion to obtain two almost unused bags of the same type, so I sold the "old" ones.
 The newer generation is improved in many aspects but the locks still have a tendency to develop backlash over time, which is unfortunately a self-amplified process ... the "play" will increase over time.

 In the frame of the HPN modifications of summer 2017, I completely disassembled the bike and had the frame powder coated, including the luggage carrier.
-To reduce backlash and provide a better fit for the bags, I simply added a layer of rubber, cut from bicycle tyre tubes and attached with zip ties.
-(Photo to come)
+To reduce backlash and provide a better fit for the bags, I added a layer of rubber that was simply cut from old bicycle tyre tubes.
+They are attached with zip ties and provide both protection for the rack and excellent, zero-play stability for the bags.

 It it nice to adjust (wheel to preload the spring), however, the factory setup of the shock is apparently not adjusted on an individual basis but is made for the "average" rider.
 When I was riding solo without luggage I had to use a preload setting of at least "7" (out of 12) which is certainly not correct and especially on rough roads or when riding 2-up the standard shock bottomed out rather often.

-At 124000 km (2003-07) I had the shock revised.
+At 124 Mm (2003-07) I had the shock revised.
 At that occasion, compression damping was slightly increased and the standard spring (698-24/8.0) was exchanged against a stronger type (698-26/8.5).
 With this setup, the suspension is more progressive and it supports my weight of 90 kg (for 190 cm ;-) much better, albeit still not perfect.
-One thing that remains to adjust is the preload, which might be done with an Aluminium ring of about 5 mm thickness so that the preload is really zero when I'm riding solo without luggage.
+One thing that remains to adjust is the preload, which might be done with an Aluminium ring of about 5 mm thickness so that the preload is really zero when I'm riding solo without luggage (but see below for an update ...)

 After changing the rear shock I felt that the front fork springs needed replacement, too.
 I changed them (91000 km, 1997-04) against White Power ProLine springs.
 When I changed the springs I found that the original GS springs are much shorter than the fork and that BMW indeed uses plastic standoffs!
 In contrast to this, the White Power springs go up to the full length of the fork.
 The response of the fork improved nicely and at high load it is progressive.
 I can really recommend them.